-Inevitably in the retail space, installing public Wi-Fi hotspots will result in a happier, more pleasurable customer experience.
+Inevitably in the retail space, this will result in a happier, more pleasurable customer experience.
 This would especially be true where a customer is potentially spending hundreds, or even thousands of dollars on their existing vehicle in the service department, or on a vehicle purchase.

 For those that have the ability or don’t have a choice, some time, either significant or otherwise will be spent in the service department waiting area for their vehicle to be completed and/or to get a ride from the service shuttle to their home or business.
 This is where the connectivity has tremendous importance.

 A large number of these folks are visiting during working hours and need robust connectivity to continue with their day in as normal of a fashion as possible.
 Enabling them to work while in the dealership space if they choose is an added customer service bonus.
 Not to mention the potential of the more youthful crowd that might be tweeting or posting Instagram pictures of a possible new vehicle purchase with their friends and/or family.
 Free marketing and referrals are some of the best opportunities to take advantage of.

 As was perhaps viable 5-7 years ago, many companies deployed Wi-Fi solutions within their respective facilities without a suitable design tool.
 This could go as far as an IT Manager or Consulting Firm simply assessing a set of dealership floor plans and making the suggestions as to the required equipment and access point locations.
 Likely locations would include the customer traffic areas such as the showroom and service waiting areas.